Myuuiii/Myuuiii/README.md

 💻 Currently employed outside of the IT field

-🌱 I'm a student at [`Windesheim University of Applied Sciences`] for my Computer Science bachelors degree
+🌱 I'm a student at XXXXXX for my Computer Science bachelors degree

-🎓 I have graduated with an Application and Media development degree from Deltion College
+🎓 I have graduated with an Application and Media development degree from XXXXXX

 </div>